 The website is not pre-populated with information.
 All responsible researchers/users must create an account.
 Once your name and the P.I.'s name are in the system, you will not be required to create a new account when additional and / or new projects are added.

-Samples for hormones, amino acids, nucleotides and stable isotope measurements are logged in at 713 PRB or 758 PRB accordingly.
+Samples for hormones, amino acids, nucleotides and stable isotope measurements are dropped off in the -20 freezer in 711 PRB and logged in at 713 PRB.
 Samples for Lipid Analysis must be taken to Room CC-3327 Medical Center North.

 Creating an Account